xolvio/md-blog/README.md

  * Syntax highlighting using [highlight.js](https://highlightjs.org/)
  * Customizable styling with the ability to add your own classes to elements!
  * Publish / Unpublish / Archive / Unarchive workflows
+ * I18n Support: the blog engine can be configured to work in any language

 [Try the demo site](http://md-blog.meteor.com)